Shopify/polaris/src/components/ExceptionList/README.md

 Items in an exception list are organized as list items (`<li>`) in an unordered list wrapper (`<ul>`), so they are conveyed as a group of related elements to assistive technology users.

-Icons displayed with exception list items are meant to reinforce the tone of the adjacent text visually, not to convey information on their own.
+Icons displayed with exception list items are meant to visually reinforce the adjacent information, not to convey information on their own.
 They are skipped by screen readers using `aria-hidden="true"`.

 <!-- /content-for -->